 Mark is a versatile guitar player, singer and composer from Boston.
-He tours regularly with Bluegrass and Old-Time acts Hoot and Holler, The Moonlight Ramblers, and as a solo artist.
+He tours regularly with Bluegrass and Old-Time acts Golden Shoals, The Moonlight Ramblers, and as a solo artist.
 He plays blues-rock, jazz, and country music with The Country Shuffle.
 He writes songs about real life and imagination, and composes music for horns, strings, and anything else.

 Originally a Jersey boy, he picked up the guitar at age 13 to play angsty heavy metal, but quickly discovered a passion for classic rock and blues.
 Mark set out to learn his craft by taking lessons at the local music shop, learning his favorite songs by ear at home, and playing in rock bands with his high school friends.

 Mark’s constant hunger for new music led him to study Jazz guitar.
 He played in the Nutley High School Big Band and small group Jazz Lab class, and began taking lessons with Modern Jazz guitar master Vic Juris.
 Each Saturday, Mark attended New Jersey Performing Arts Center’s Jazz For Teens Program, studying Jazz Guitar, Theory, Composition, and Small Group Playing under the likes of Juris Tepe, Marc Gross, and Ron Jackson.
 All the while, Mark continued to write and perform Rock music with local bands, making it to legendary Jersey venues like The Stone Pony and Starland Ballroom.